 January 6th is a very important holiday in Spain as the entire country celebrates the Epiphany, or Dia de Los Reyes Magos.
 On the eve of Epiphany (January 5th), every city, town, and village prepares for the arrival of the Three Kings of the Orient by organizing various processions and fiestas, including the famous La Cabalgata de los Reyes Magos, an exciting parade and a cultural experience in its own right.

-Dia de Los Reyes Magos marks the end of Christmas season in Spain and it’s celebrated pretty much like Christmas Day, with a traditional feast.
-The day’s main attraction is certainly the Roscón de Reyes, a special ring-shape cake, baked with a bean and a small figurine inside.
+Dia de Los Reyes Magos marks the end of the Christmas season in Spain, and it’s celebrated pretty much like Christmas Day, with a traditional feast.
+The day’s main attraction is certainly the Roscón de Reyes, a special ring-shape cake baked with a bean and a small figurine inside.
 Tradition says that whoever finds the figurine in his/her piece will be the king of the day, while the one who finds the bean has to pay for the cake.

 Nativity Scenes and Christmas Decorations in Spain

 Even the tiniest village in Spain will have a lovely nativity scene set up in the main square or in front of the church.
-Some of the most outstanding include Seville’s Belén Monumental de la Catedral (the Giant Cathedral Nativity Scene); the Living Nativity Scene held in Buitrago since 1989; La Luz del Belen in Valencia; the spectacular Pessebre a la Plaça Sant Jaume Nativity Scene (Barcelona); and those sprinkled around Madrid.
+Some of the most outstanding include Seville’s Belén Monumental de la Catedral (the Giant Cathedral Nativity Scene), the Living Nativity Scene held in Buitrago since 1989, La Luz del Belen in Valencia, and the spectacular Pessebre a la Plaça Sant Jaume Nativity Scene in Barcelona.

 Christmas Markets in Spain